Companies that use Kit

-We detected 2,997 customers using Kit.
+Kit We detected 3,090 customers using Kit.
 The most common industry is Business Consulting and Services (11%) and the most common company size is 2-10 employees (65%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.

 Note: We are unable to track churn for Kit (ConvertKit) customers as we have no reliable way of detecting whether they stop sending emails with Kit